Stojj2/Portfolio-Project-5/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
+*- The photos used on the home and sign-up page are from This Open-Source site.*

-- The images used for the gallery page were taken from this other open-source site.
+*- The images used for the gallery page were taken from this other open-source site.*

 ## Acknowledgements (optional)

-- Thank the people that provided support throughout this project.
+*- Thank the people that provided support throughout this project.*